luis-valdivia/me/README.md

 ```bash
 $ npm run dev
 ```
 To build, run
 ```bash
 $ npm run build
 ```
-and cd into /dist to run
+and then make it live however you like.
+I'm using surge, so I need to cd into /dist to run
 ```bash
 $ surge
 ```